Oneday2010/milestone-project2/README.md

-  - Typography : I used Google Fonts to get some idea of my website fonts and decided to use “ ‘Poppins” and  “Sans-serif” as the back-up font.
-I choose Poppins because it looks more followed trend as modern and minimalism as same time it looks friendly and reliable.
+  - Typography : I used Google Fonts to get some idea of my website fonts and decided to use “ ‘Poppins” and  “Sans-serif” as the backup font.
+I choose Poppins because it looks more followed trend as modern and minimalism at the same time it looks friendly and reliable.

-  - Icons : Font Awesome was my choose to use all icons on my website.
+  - Icons : Font Awesome was my choice to use all icons on my website.
 I used mainly footer social icon, top3 page heading icons.
-Try to use icons that easy to understand purpose of usage.
+Try to use icons that easy to understand the purpose of usage.